cyanidesugar/docs/doc_posts/_getting-started/download.md

 <a href="https://obsproject.com/"><button type="button" class="btn btn-outline-secondary">Download OBS Studio</button></a>

 **OBS Websocket**
 This is how LioranBoard communicates with OBS Studio.
-We recommend always installing the latest version.
+We recommend always installing the latest 4.9x version.

+{% include alert.html text="LioranBoard is not compatible with OBSWS 5.0 and up." type="warning" %}

 <a href="https://obsproject.com/forum/resources/obs-websocket-remote-control-obs-studio-from-websockets.466/"><button type="button" class="btn btn-outline-secondary">Download OBS Websocket</button></a>